Logo. Clicks to home page

 In many cases, some friend or acquaintance will influence a young adult to try some mind-altering drug for the first time.
 It occurs because of trust and friendships.
 In other words, “a friend would not think of causing any harm.”
 Of course, it is false!

 In Ontario, drugs like marijuana, cocaine, prescription pills such as Xanax or fentanyl are easily found on the streets and in clubs.
-But in the summertime, when youths are out and about, drug dealers are on every significant gathering spot; parks, beaches, lakes, and boardwalks.
+But in the summertime, when youths are out and about, drug dealers are on every significant gathering spot: parks, beaches, lakes, and boardwalks.
 One can even find dealers in the most remote camping grounds.

 Drugs: A Big Business Across Ontario